 When many gardeners think of hydrangeas, they immediately start wondering how they can change the bloom color of their plants by adjusting the soil pH.
 But that won’t work in this case.

 The color of the blooms is genetic, and it does change throughout the season, but the change with this species is a response to aging and temperature, not soil conditions.

 Depending on the cultivar, the bloom color starts out white or cream, and then blushes into a pink or red shade as the days grow shorter and the nights cooler.

-Panicle hydrangeas are easy to propagate, most easily from cuttings or by layering.
+Panicle hydrangeas are easy to propagate, most easily from cuttings or by layering rather than from seed.